tomas-santucho/six-seven-js/README.md

 - It's silly and fun
 - Makes devs laugh
-- Good for toy logic in apps/games where "6-7" has meaning
+- Good for toy logic in apps/games where "67" has meaning
-- Lightweight
+- Lightweight with sound support
 - Practice publishing packages
 - Because brain rot culture is undefeated